pyranges/pyranges/README.md

 |  1 | chr1         |       5 |     7 |
 |  2 | chr1         |       8 |     9 |
 +----|--------------|---------|-------+
-GRanges object with 3 sequences from 1 chromosomes.
+PyRanges object with 3 sequences from 1 chromosomes.

 print(gr2)
 +----|--------------|---------|-------+